LawanGoud/Python-/README.md

 ## Compare First Three Characters

 Write a program to check if the first three characters in the two given strings are the same.

+# Assignment - 2A

+## Compare Digits

+Write a program that reads a two digit number N and checks,

+- if the number N is greater than 25.
+- if the first digit of N is greater than the second digit of N.

+Print the result as shown in sample output